kate-goldenring/akri/workshop/workshop.md

 Select "use machine" and copy the ssh script.
 Run it in your terminal of your choosing.
 And you're in!

 Now we can make sure our cameras and cluster are all set up.
-1. Confirm camera setup

-    Check that the mock cameras have already been "plugged into" your VM.
+1. Set up two cameras

+    "Plug-in" your cameras by inserting the kernel module.
     ```sh
+    ./add-cameras.sh
+    ```
+    You should see video1 and video2 device nodes.
+    ```sh
     ls /dev
     ```
-    You should see video1 and video2 device nodes.
-If these nodes are not listed, run `./add-cameras.sh`.
-Now that our cameras are set up, lets use Gstreamer to pass a fake video stream through them:
+    Now that our cameras are set up, lets use Gstreamer to pass a fake video stream through them.
     ```sh
     ./start-camera-streams.sh
     ```